 a.
 Nepalese are quadri-lingual

-By the time a Nepali is an adult he/she goes through an unconscious learning of not one or two but four languages.
-Nepali is learned as a primary language and as the most common medium of verbal transaction of information and ideas.
-Then, because of its universality, comes English which is invested in us as secondary language starting from basic school years.
-With regular screening of Indian cinema since as long as our fathers recite their days of youth, Hindi is the third favourite language that we speak.
+By the time a Nepali is an adult, he/she goes through the unconscious learning of not one or two but four languages.
+Nepali is learned as a primary language and as the most common medium of a verbal transaction of information and ideas.
+Then, because of its universality, comes English which is invested in us as secondary language starting from elementary school years.
+With the regular screening of Indian cinema since as long as our fathers recite their days of youth, Hindi is the third favorite language that we speak.
 Anyone who has been to Nepal can see the influence of Indian culture led by the big bad Bollywood.
 Thus, Hindi is known to every other Nepali.
-Finally, many of us bag one more way of verbal expression which is born from our ethnicity (Maithili, Bhojpuri, Tharu, Tamang, Magar, Doteli, Urdu, Sunuwar etc).
+Finally, many of us bag one more way of verbal expression which is born from our ethnicity (Maithili, Bhojpuri, Tharu, Tamang, Magar, Doteli, Urdu, Sunuwar etc.).
 This tiny country of Nepal has got over 100 ethnic groups so you can imagine the different local languages that are spoken.
-So, almost all Nepali’s tongue is quadri lingual but this does not mean that you can’t trust us!!
+So, almost all Nepali’s tongue is, but this does not mean that you can’t trust us!!

 b.
 There is no definite Nepali as there is a definite Oriental